martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

   server in a certificate or referenced by a client for matching purposes.

 identifier type:
 : A formally defined category of identifier that can be included in a certificate and therefore that can also be used for matching purposes.
-For conciseness and convenience, we define the following identifier types of interest, which are based on those found in the PKIX specification {{PKIX}} and various PKIX extensions.
+For conciseness and convenience, we define the following identifier types of interest, which are based on those found in the PKIX specification {{PKIX}}
+  and various PKIX extensions:

-  * DNS-ID = a subjectAltName entry of type dNSName; see {{PKIX}}
+  * DNS-ID: a subjectAltName entry of type dNSName

-  * SRV-ID = a subjectAltName entry of type otherName whose name form is SRVName;
+  * SRV-ID: a subjectAltName entry of type otherName whose name form is SRVName;
     see {{SRVNAME}}

-  * URI-ID = a subjectAltName entry of type uniformResourceIdentifier whose value includes both (i) a "scheme" and (ii) a "host" component (or its equivalent) that matches the "reg-name" rule (where the quoted terms represent the associated {{ABNF}} productions from {{URI}}); see {{PKIX}} and {{URI}}
+  * URI-ID: a subjectAltName entry of type uniformResourceIdentifier whose value includes both (i) a "scheme" and (ii) a "host" component (or its equivalent) that matches the "reg-name" rule (where the quoted terms represent the associated {{ABNF}} productions from {{URI}})

 interactive client:
-: A software agent or device that is directly controlled by a human user.
+: A software agent or device that is directly controlled by a human user, commonly known as a "user agent."
-  (Other specifications related to security and application protocols, such as {{WSC-UI}}, often refer to this entity as a "user agent".)

 PKIX:
-: PKIX is a short name for the Internet Public Key Infrastructure using X.509 defined in RFC 5280 [PKIX], which comprises a profile of the X.509v3 certificate specifications and X.509v2 certificate revocation list (CRL) specifications for use in the Internet.
+: PKIX is a short name for the Internet Public Key Infrastructure using X.509 defined in {{PKIX}}.
+That document provides a profile of the X.509v3 certificate specifications and X.509v2 certificate revocation list (CRL) specifications for use in the Internet.

-PKIX-based system:
-: A software implementation or deployed service that makes use of X.509v3 certificates and X.509v2 certificate revocation lists (CRLs).

-PKIX certificate:
-: An X.509v3 certificate generated and employed in the context of PKIX.

 presented identifier:
-: An identifier that is presented by a server to a client within a PKIX certificate when the client attempts to establish secure communication with the server; the certificate can include one or more presented identifiers of different types, and if the server hosts more than one domain then the certificate might present distinct identifiers for each domain.
+: An identifier presented by a server to a client within a PKIX certificate when the client attempts to establish secure communication with the server.
+  The certificate can include one or more presented identifiers of different types, and if the server hosts more than one domain then the certificate might present distinct identifiers for each domain.

 reference identifier:
-: An identifier, constructed from a source domain and optionally an application service type, used by the client for matching purposes when examining presented identifiers.
+: An identifier used by the client when examining presented identifiers.
+  It is constructed from the source domain, and optionally an application service type.

 Relative Distinguished Name (RDN):
 : The ASN.1-based construction comprising a Relative Distinguished Name